-We also find a lot of the training is redundant.
+We find a lot of the training is redundant.
 Much of the development part of a website build is once-off.
-For example, decisions around which plug-ins to use, how to configure the settings and what look is being created is not repeated activity.
+For example, decisions around which plug-ins to use, how to configure the settings and what look is being created are not repeated activities.
 Teaching someone who isn’t likely to build another website is wasted energy for both parties.

-What we love to do is build the site for you and then give you a very good training package on handover.
-All our websites come with 3 months training upon handover.
+What we love to do is build the site for you and then give you very good training on handover.
+All our websites come with 3 months training.
 We teach our clients via .pdf lessons, video tutorials, email and phone support how to update their site.
 We’ve road tested this package with many of our website builds and continually tweak and adjust it as needed.
 We continuously improve our training to give you the best learning possible.

 Our experience and knowledge as professional website builders counts.
-We can make you look good online and trouble-shoot all that techy stuff.
+We can make you look good online and trouble-shoot the techy stuff.
 If this is of interest to you please contact us.